AhmadBilal07/BradyPLC-The-Code-Challenge/README.md

 ### Calculation Definitions and Reference Data
-Daily Generation Value = Energy x Price x ValueFactor \n Daily Emissions = Energy x EmissionRating x EmissionFactor \n Actual Heat Rate = TotalHeatInput / ActualNetGeneration \n
+Daily Generation Value = Energy x Price x ValueFactor <br />
+Daily Emissions = Energy x EmissionRating x EmissionFactor <br />
+Actual Heat Rate = TotalHeatInput / ActualNetGeneration <br />

 ### Note
 Emissions only apply to fossil fuel generator types e.g. coal and gas.
 There could be a varying number of generators of a given type in any one GenerationReport.xml file that is produced.